 Session ID 55 B3 may use this Party Role to convey the incoming FIX session's name in messages submitted to the Equities segment.
 The use of this Party Role is reserved to the Exchange.
 Participants should not include it in order entry messages.
 N/A N/A N/A Desk ID 76 Participants may use this field to identify the client associated with the given account number.
 This information may be used to correlate the order entry messages with the messages at the back-office and clearing systems.
+Optional Optional Optional Trading Sub- Account 121 The Trading Sub-account is a optional field with the same type as account field (tag 1).
+The purpose of this tag is, if present, the risk evaluation takes this account instead of the account declared in account field (tag 1) that is still used for allocation/settlement purposes in the clearing house.
+If the Trading Sub-account is not present, the account field (tag 1) is used for the risk evaluation and allocation/settlement as it has been done before the introduction of the Trading Sub-account concept.
+It is important to know that once the Trading Sub-account field is declared in order entry messages, it is immutable during the order life cycle: trying to change the value will provoke rejection from the B3's risk evaluation system.
 Optional Optional Optional Order Origination Session 1001 Participants may use this field to send an order cancelation on the Admin Session.
-B3may also assign this identifier in the Trade Cancel Reports.
+B3 may also assign this identifier in the Trade Cancel Reports.
 N/A N/A N/A